let-def/lrgrep/GETTING_STARTED.md

 Patterns are regular expressions built from grammar symbols and enhanced with two domain-specific constructs:

 - **Filters** (`/ item`): Impose constraints on what the parser expects next without consuming stack elements.
 An *item* (or LR(0) item) is a production with a dot `.` inserted at a specific position, representing a partially recognized rule.
 For example, `expr: LPAREN . expr RPAREN` means an opening parenthesis has been read and an expression is expected.
-Filters support globbing: `_` matches any single symbol, `_*` matches any sequence, and the left-hand side (`expr:` in this case) can be ommitted.
+Filters support globbing: `_` matches any single symbol, `_*` matches any sequence, and the left-hand side (`expr:` in this case) can be omitted.
 Thus, `/ _* . expr _*` matches any situation where an expression is a legal continuation, regardless of surrounding context.
 - **Reductions** (`[ pattern ]`): Match stack segments that can be reduced to a given non-terminal, regardless of whether the parser has performed those reductions yet.
 This bridges the gap between the raw stack and the grammatical structure the user intends.
 For example, given the input `(1 + 2`, the parser's stack ends with `LPAREN expr PLUS INT`.
 Without reduction, the immediate context focuses only on the trailing `INT`.
 The pattern `[expr]` matches both `INT` and `expr PLUS INT` because both can be reduced to an expression.
 Composed with a filter as in `[expr / LPAREN expr .
 RPAREN]`, this pattern specifically targets expressions that follow an opening parenthesis and expect a closing one, enabling precise, context-aware messages.

 ### Compilation